Skip to main content

 if (!token) {

-// User is not authenticated — redirect to sign-in
+// getToken() returns null when the user is signed out — redirect to sign-in

 throw new Error('Not authenticated')